novotimo/tlsproxy/README.md

 # TLS Proxy

 This is an event-based TLS proxy server inspired by nginx.
+It is based on `epoll()` and so is currently Linux-only, and I currently don't plan to extend it to similar platforms that provide similar interfaces.
+I may possibly change my mind.

 ## Compiling

+### Dependencies:

+- OpenSSL 3.x
+- libcyaml
+- Doxygen

 To build this, you first need to install https://github.com/tlsa/libcyaml.
 This was built against `libcyaml` 1.4.2.
 Follow their instructions to install it first.

+Next, install OpenSSL with your package manager.
+Which version is up to you, but if 3.5.x or higher is available, you get those sweet sweet PQC algorithms to use with TLS 1.3.

-Optionally, you can install Doxygen to build the docs, but Next, install Doxygen with
+Optionally, you can install Doxygen to build the docs, but that's not strictly required.

-Then, simply do this:
+Then, simply build with CMake:

 ```
 cmake -B build